sandy9159/Arduino-WiFi-Shield/README.md

 Digital pin 7 is used as a handshake pin between the WiFi shield and the Arduino, and should not be used.

+# Applications
+This shield provide great capability to arduino board to communicate over WIFI. we can control the arduino pins over WIFI. by using this shield we can log or read data from the server.
+We can also perform MQTT protocol means we can use it any IOT device.

 # Network Settings

 The shield will connect to open networks, as well as those using WEP and WPA2 Personal encryption.
 The shield will not connect to networks using WPA2 Enterprise encryption.